Battle of Corpus Christi: Background

 Texas had been a main source of supplies for Confederate forces during the American Civil War.
 Union naval operations to blockade the Texas coast began.
-Despite being in a Confederate state, Corpus Christi was home to both Confederate patriots and Union sympathizers.
+Despite being in a Confederate state, Corpus Christi was home to supporters of both the Confederacy and United States.

 Five Union and four Confederate ships were involved in the battle.
 United States Navy vessels included the sloop USS Belle Italia, the steamer converted to a gunboat USS Sachem, the bark USS Arthur, the schooner USS Reindeer and an armed yacht named USS Corypheus.

 Confederate naval forces included at least two armed vessels, a sloop named CSS Breaker, a schooner named CSS Elma, another sloop named CSS Hannah and a merchant steamer, the A.B. or A. Bee.

 USS Sachem was originally commanded by Captain H. W. Morris, the former U.S. Navy commander of New Orleans, and was armed with one 20-pounder Parrott rifle and four 32 pounder (15 kg) cannons.
 The size of her crew was about fifty; she had also participated in several other historic naval engagements such as Hampton Roads and the Battle of Forts Jackson and St. Philip.
 Captain Morris is not believed to have fought in this battle.
 Lieutenant Amos Johnson commanded Sachem.
 Lieutenant John W. Kittredge was in charge of Arthur, which held over eighty men and was armed with six 32 pounder smooth-bore guns.
 Kittredge commanded the flotilla and Arthur was the flagship of the force.
 Corypheus mounted one 30 lb (14 kg) rifled gun and one 24 pounder (11 kg) howitzer.
 She had a crew of twenty-eight men and was commanded by Acting Master A. T. Spear.
 Bella Italia's armament and crew are not known.
 Reindeer mustered six 24 pounder howitzers.
 Little is known of the Confederate ships.

 The size of Corpus Christi's garrison included a few militia companies with two M1841 6-pounder field guns.
 They were later reinforced by militia, some mounted, another two 12 pounders (5.4 kg) and one 18 pounder (8.2 kg) gun.
 A total of 700 Confederates were involved in the battle.
 The militia garrison was commanded by Colonel Charles G. Lovenskiold, but he handed his command over to Major Alfred M. Hobby when he arrived with reinforcements.
 The garrison was based at the citadel in Fort Kinney.